IRAs: To Convert or Not To Convert?

 |This year or in the future?||This year, generally||In the future|

 |Eligibility||Anyone with earned income (or a spouse who has earned income)||Income up to $214,000 for married taxpayers ($144,000 for single taxpayers)|

 |Penalty-free?||Yes, after age 59½||Yes, after five years and age 59½|

 |Taxability||Yes, taxed as ordinary income||No, as long as you meet specific requirements|

 |Required minimum distributions||Yes, starting at age 72*||No|

 Table 1.
 Snapshot: Traditional IRA vs. Roth IRA.
-All data are for 2020. *Under the CARES Act, RMDs have been waived for 2020.
+All data are for 2022.

 One of the most common reasons to convert your traditional IRA to a Roth is if you determine your tax bracket in retirement will be higher than your current tax rate – say, if you’ve accumulated significant savings in your retirement accounts or achieve your top earnings later in your career.
 Other reasons to consider a Roth conversion include:

 - Additional flexibility in retirement.
 Because Roth IRAs allow you to withdraw funds without increasing your tax burden and have no RMD obligations, they are less restrictive and can give you additional financial choices – including the option of staying invested in the stock market for a longer period of time.
 They might also provide some tax planning benefits if your other retirement assets are taxed when withdrawn.